 While rape is a terrible crime, it is just as terrible to wrongly convict someone of the crime.
 That’s why America has the high burden of proof beyond a reasonable doubt when it comes to criminal charges.
 However, we are increasingly seeing rape charges brought up in college hearings with much lower standards of proof and the inability to cross examine the alleged victim or confront the evidence.
 The stakes are often expulsion without the ability then to get a degree or into other universities.
-This is why it is so important to work with a top sex crimes defense lawyer in Oceanside if you have been accused of rape.
+This is why it is so important to work with a top sex crimes defense lawyer if you have been accused of rape.

 He Said/She Said